EduardKimRepo/agrp/docs/rfc/AGRP-RFC-v0.4.md

 ---

-# 4. Response Envelope
+4. Response Envelope

-An AGRP response **MUST** be returned as a JSON object.
+An AGRP response MUST be returned as a JSON object.

 Example:

-´´´´json
 {
   "agrp_version": "0.4",
   "agrp_code": 607,